fahmee/sentiment_Analysis/README.md

 sentiment_Analysis
 ===
-A deep neural network model to find out the positive and negative sentance
+A deep neural network model to find out the positive and negative sentence

 Framework used
 ===